Yu-sysbio/hugo-minimal-theme/content/_index.md

       username: admin
       text: |-
         Hi, I am Yu, a researcher focusing on systems biology of metabolism.
-        I am interested in employing systems biology approaches (including modeling and experimental components) to quantitatively study cellular metabolism and behaviors, allowing us to gain insights into rational design of biological systems in the field of synthetic biology.
         {style="font-size: 1.2rem; background: #FFB76B); -webkit-background-clip: text; -webkit-text-fill-color: transparent;"}
     design:
       background: